Randall Baum (Chair)

 John L. Vigil ( Assistant Vice Chair)

-John Vigil is an Assistant City Manager for the City of Pueblo.
+John Vigil is Senior Program Manager Community Relations with Black Hiils Corp.
 He received his Bachelor’s Degree in Business Administration from Colorado State University-Pueblo.
 John is a Pueblo native, and resides there with his Spouse and two children.

 Tamara K. Vincelette (Vice Chair)